pascallaliberte/pascallaliberte.me/index.md

 ## Hotwire Office Hours

-[Will repeat soon](https://hotwiresupport.pascal.works), **a week of office hours** to advance a bit further on your Hotwire app, all of us as a group.
+[Nov 10-14](https://hotwiresupport.pascal.works), **a week of office hours** to advance a bit further on your Hotwire app, all of us as a group.

 ## You should consider having service offering pages